Five Phases of Educational Treatment

 It is imperative that all individuals with multiple special needs be given the opportunity to participate in educational programming that meets the learner’s developmental needs.
 In her book Are You Blind?
 Dr. Nielsen describes how some children with multiple special needs exhibit severe anxiety or behavioral challenges including autistic-like, stereotypical, aggressive, self-stimulatory, and self-injurious behaviors.
 Understanding why these behaviors occur is key to appropriate interactions with special needs children.

-In providing activities for those with special needs, the Five Phases of Educational Treatment identify the adult's role in recognizing the emotional level of a learner and the key factors in building a trusting relationship between educator and student, parent/caregiver and child.
+In providing activities for those with special needs, the five phases of educational treatment identify the adult’s role in recognizing the emotional level of a learner and the key factors in building a trusting relationship between educator and student, parent/caregiver and child.
 Only after trust has been established, can an adult be an effective role model and educator for those individuals with multiple special needs.
 According to Lev Vygotsky, a Russian psychologist, there exists a “zone of proximal development” which refers to “the range of abilities that an individual can perform with assistance but cannot yet perform independently.
 These skills are called ‘proximal’ because the individual is close to mastering them but needs more guidance and practice in order to perform these actions independently.”
 (The Zone of Proximal Development as Defined by Vygotsky, Kendra Cherry)

 Any person should develop the ability to:

 - Accurately read and comprehend emotional states in others;